 - 2.1.
-The Avanti Schools Trust (AST) is responsible for: - Ensuring that this policy is effective and complies with relevant laws and statutory guidance. - Ensuring the school Designated Safeguarding Lead's (DSL) remit covers online safety. - Reviewing this policy on an annual basis. - Ensuring their own knowledge of online safety issues is up-todate. - Ensuring all staff undergo safeguarding and child protection training (including online safety) at induction. - Ensuring that there are appropriate filtering and monitoring systems in place in its schools. - 2.2.
-The Principal is responsible for: - Supporting the DSL and any deputies, ensuring they have enough time and resources to carry out their responsibilities in relation to online safety. - Working with the DSL and Central IT Team to conduct half-termly light-touch reviews of this policy. - Working with the DSL and AST to update this policy on an annual basis. - 2.3.
-The DSL is responsible for: - Acting as the named point of contact within the school on all online safeguarding issues.
+The Avanti Schools Trust (AST) is responsible for: - Ensuring that this policy is effective and complies with relevant laws and statutory guidance. - Ensuring the school Designated Safeguarding Lead's (DSL) remit covers online safety.

+- Reviewing this policy on an annual basis. - Ensuring their own knowledge of online safety issues is up-to-date. - Ensuring all staff undergo safeguarding and child protection training (including online safety) at induction. - Ensuring that there are appropriate filtering and monitoring systems in place in its schools.

+2.2.
+The Principal is responsible for:

+- Supporting the DSL and any deputies, ensuring they have enough time and resources to carry out their responsibilities in relation to online safety. - Working with the DSL and Central IT Team to conduct half-termly light-touch reviews of this policy. - Working with the DSL and AST to update this policy on an annual basis.

+2.3.
+The DSL is responsible for:

-- Undertaking training so they understand the risks associated with online safety and can recognise additional risks that pupils with Special Educational Needs or Disabilities (SEND) face online. - Liaising with relevant members of staff on online safety matters, e.g. the SENCo and Central IT Team. - Ensuring online safety is recognised as part of the school's safeguarding responsibilities and that a coordinated approach is implemented. - Ensuring safeguarding is considered in the school's approach to remote learning. - Staying up-to-date with current research, legislation and online trends. - Maintaining records of reported online safety concerns as well as the actions taken in response to concerns. - Monitoring online safety incidents to identify trends and any gaps in the school's provision, and using this data to update the school's procedures. - Reporting to the Principal about online safety on a regularly basis. - 2.4.
-ICT School Leads (or designated Senior Leader) - Taking the lead responsibility for online safety in the school. - Ensuring staff receive regular, up-to-date and appropriate online safety training and information as part of their induction and safeguarding training. - Supporting staff to ensure that online safety is embedded throughout the curriculum so that all pupils can develop an appropriate understanding of online safety. - Organising engagement with parents to keep them up-to-date with current online safety issues and how the school is keeping pupils safe. - Coordinating the school's participation in local and national online safety events, e.g. Safer Internet Day. - Raise technical issues with the Central IT Team and collaborate with them to achieve a solution. - 2.5.
-Central IT Team are responsible for: - Ensuring online safety configurations are audited and evaluated. - Providing technical support in the development and implementation of the school's online safety policies and procedures. - Implementing appropriate security measures. - Ensuring that the school's filtering and monitoring systems are updated as appropriate. - Establishing a procedure for reporting online safety incidents and inappropriate internet use, both by pupils and staff. - Working with the DSL and Principal to conduct half-termly lighttouch reviews of this policy. - 2.6.
+- Acting as the named point of contact within the school on all onlines afeguarding issues. - Undertaking training so they understand the risks associated withonline safety and can recognise additional risks that children and young people with Special Educational Needs or Disabilities (SEND) face online. - Liaising with relevant members of staff on online safety matters, e.g. the SENCo and Central IT Team. - Ensuring online safety is recognised as part of the school'ssafeguarding responsibilities and that a coordinated approach is implemented. - Ensuring safeguarding is considered in the school's approach to remote learning. - Staying up-to-date with current research, legislation and online trends. - Maintaining records of reported online safety concerns as well as the actions taken in response to concerns. - Monitoring online safety incidents to identify trends and any gaps in the school's provision, and using this data to update the school's procedures. - Reporting to the Principal about online safety on a regularly basis.

+2.4.
+ICT School Leads (or designated Senior Leader)

+- Taking the lead responsibility for online safety in the school. - Ensuring staff receive regular, up-to-date and appropriate online safety training and information as part of their induction andsafeguarding training. - Supporting staff to ensure that online safety is embedded throughout the curriculum so that all children and young people can develop an appropriate understanding of online safety. - Organising engagement with parents to keep them up-to-date with current online safety issues and how the school is keeping children and young people safe. - Coordinating the school's participation in local and national onlinesafety events, e.g. Safer Internet Day. - Raise technical issues with the Central IT Team and collaborate with them to achieve a solution.

+2.5.
+Central IT Team are responsible for:

+- Ensuring online safety configurations are audited and evaluated. - Providing technical support in the development and implementation of the school's online safety policies and procedures. - Implementing appropriate security measures. - Ensuring that the school's filtering and monitoring systems are updated as appropriate. - Establishing a procedure for reporting online safety incidents andinappropriate internet use, both by children and young people and staff. - Working with the DSL and Principal to conduct half-termly light-touch reviews of this policy.

+2.6.
 All staff are responsible for: